cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-During DCOS installation, each of the components will converge from a failing state to a running state in the logs.
+During DC/OS installation, each of the components will converge from a failing state to a running state in the logs.

-The DCOS components come online in this sequence. <!-- Add example of clusters converging and show logs with ignorable errors; clean logs.
+The DC/OS components come online in this sequence. <!-- Add example of clusters converging and show logs with ignorable errors; clean logs.
 Examples of common failures are harder to show, because this would be a bug. -->

 # ZooKeeper and Exhibitor

 ZooKeeper and Exhibitor start on the master nodes.
 The Exhibitor storage location must be configured properly for this to work.
 For more information, see the [exhibitor_storage_backend][1] parameter.

-The DCOS uses ZooKeeper, a high-performance coordination service to manage the installed DCOS services.
-Exhibitor automatically configures your Zookeeper installation on the master nodes during your DCOS installation.
+The DC/OS uses ZooKeeper, a high-performance coordination service to manage the installed DC/OS services.
+Exhibitor automatically configures your Zookeeper installation on the master nodes during your DC/OS installation.
 This Zookeeper instance should be separate from your cluster.
-Consider using a separate directory path for the DCOS cluster so that it does not interfere with other services that use the Zookeeper instance.
+Consider using a separate directory path for the DC/OS cluster so that it does not interfere with other services that use the Zookeeper instance.
 For more information, see Configuration Parameters.

 *   Go to the Exhibitor web interface and view status at `<master-hostname>/exhibitor`.